Experience an unforgettable and active holiday week where we will get to experience the very best that Steigen, Hamarøy, and Lofoten have to offer!

 Philosophically, sailing is an exercise in sustainability: to move with the wind and have limitations on things like water, diesel, electricity, and food.
 In order to run sustainably, knowledge, patience, flexibility, and hard work are required.

 Take an internal flight to Bodø.
+Refer to “Other Practical Information” for more details.

-Take an internal flight from Svolvær.
+Take an external flight from Svolvær.
+Refer to “Other Practical Information” for more details.

 Day 2: Trip to Landegode and sail to Steigen and Nordskot